American International Pictures: List of Corman-Poe films

 Seven of the films, with the exception of The Premature Burial, featured Vincent Price as the star.
 Occasionally, Corman's 1963 film The Terror (produced immediately after The Raven) is recognized as being part of the Corman-Poe cycle, although the film's story and title are not based on any literary work of Poe.

+Some Poe films announced by AIP but not made include The Gold Bug, The Thousand and Second Tale of Scheherazade, and The Angel of the Odd.

 In 1962, Arkoff said AIP was in a position similar to Columbia Pictures just before they made Submarine and Dirigible:

 Before that they were on poverty row.
 Our better position will enable us to obtain more important writers, perhaps more important producers as well.
 We're a privately owned company at the moment but perhaps within two or three years we will become a public company.

 Beach Party era

 Beginning with 1963's Beach Party, AIP created a new genre of beach party films featuring Annette Funicello and Frankie Avalon.
 The original idea and the first script were Rusoff's.
 The highly successful and often imitated series ended in 1966 with the seventh film, The Ghost in the Invisible Bikini.
-Many actors from the beach films also appeared in AIP's spy-spoofs, such as Dr. Goldfoot and the Bikini Machine (1965) and car racing films like Fireball 500 (1966) and Thunder Alley.
+Many actors from the beach films also appeared in AIP's spy-spoofs, such as Dr. Goldfoot and the Bikini Machine (1965) and car racing films such as Fireball 500 (1966) and Thunder Alley.
 During this time, AIP also produced or distributed most of Corman's horror films, such as X: The Man with the X-ray Eyes.

 In 1966, the studio released The Wild Angels starring Peter Fonda, based loosely on the real-life exploits of the Hells Angels motorcycle gang.
 This film ushered in AIP's most successful year and kicked off a subgenre of motorcycle gang films that lasted almost 10 years and included Devil's Angels, The Glory Stompers with Dennis Hopper, and The Born Losers—the film that introduced the Billy Jack character.

-In 1968, AIP launched a $22 million film programme.
+In 1968, AIP launched a $22 million film program.
 The psychedelic and hippie scenes of the late '60s were also exploited with films like The Trip, also with Fonda, Riot on Sunset Strip, Wild in the Streets, Maryjane, Gas-s-s-s and Psych-Out with Jack Nicholson.
 These "social protest" films were also highly successful.
 Horror movies also enjoyed a revival of popularity in the late 60s.